m4r1k/k8s_5g_lab/README.md

 sudo podman search ${_HOST}/ --tls-verify=false
 ```

-### 7.8 - LoadBalancer Class
+### 7.8 - Service Type LoadBalancer
-Something currently missing from OCP for Baremetal is a LoadBalancer.
+Something currently missing in OpenShift Baremetal is a Service type LoadBalancer.
 We're going to use MetalLB here.
-In this initial release, the focus is L2 and BGP will come later.
+In this initial release, the focus is L2 and BGP will follow later.
+[On Medium you can find a simple yet effective description of all K8s service types](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0).

+So we're gonna do the following:
 * Create the `metallb-system` namespace
 * Grant SCC `privilaged` status for both `speaker` and `controller` ServiceAccounts in the `metallb-system` namespace
 * Deploy MetalLB